daskeyboard/daskeyboard.io/get-started/index.md

 Welcome to the Das Keyboard Get Started Experience.
 We will help you:

-* Download the Q software
+* Download Q software
-* Watch the Welcome video
+* Watch Welcome video
-* Watch the IFTTT and Zapier tutorial to connect your 5Q keyboard to the Internet
+* Watch IFTTT and Zapier tutorial to connect your 5Q keyboard to the Internet

 ## Next step